alexandertrefz/essence/packages/website/optimisations.md

-lands: the bodies of `isLessThanOrEqualTo` and `subtract` are written in Essence on the ones below them, and the receiver there is typed exactly `Integer` — so they lower like any other site, and a Program that reaches the comparison family stops carrying those bodies at all. `Orderable`'s provided bodies are the exception, and have to be: their receiver is `Self`, which is no kind in particular until a conformance says so, so they stay calls and lower nothing.
+lands: the bodies of `isLessThanOrEqualTo` and `subtract` are written in Essence on the ones below them, and the receiver there is typed exactly `Integer` — so they lower like any other site, and a Program that reaches the comparison family stops carrying those bodies at all.
+The Protocols' provided bodies are the exception, and have to be: their receiver is `Self`, which is no kind in particular until a conformance says so, so they stay calls and lower nothing.